Averging, Filtering and Low Passing Data¶

 Text(0, 0.5, 'm')

-Now consider the ways you might averaging or filtering this data.
-Again note that a reasonable/desired outcome is just a line at zero.
+Now consider the ways you might average or filter this series.
+The desired outcome is just a line at zero.

 .
-The time centering of the result won’t have much meaning in this case.
+The time centering of the result won’t have much meaning in this case – it is a period average.
 You also have to watch out for missing data and boundary effects.
-Pandas may attempt to complete the average even if given just a few values even though this can cause absurd values near data boundaries or missing data.
-An example is showin in the plot below, and the value is so bad it had to be truncated.
-The vtools
+Pandas will attempt to complete the average even if given just a few values even though this can cause absurd values near data boundaries or missing data.
+An example is showin in the plot below, and the value is so bad it had to be

 allows you to specify the fraction of allowed missing data which should be set fairly low, say between 0.0 and 0.1.
-The fact that Pandas doesn’t have a switch for this is uncharacteristic of their programming interface – they often have arguments in a lot of their functions (like min_periods for rolling()
+The fact that Pandas doesn’t have a switch for this is uncharacteristic of their programming interface – they often have arguments (like min_periods for rolling()

 operations) that will help you specify a minimum number of data.

 Finally, note that the boxcar and daily average are related.
-A daily average can be thought of as a boxcar that is subsequently resampled once per day and then had its timestamp shifted from the middle of the period to the beginning (or sometimes the end) of the period.
+A daily average can be thought of as a boxcar that is subsequently resampled one sample per day and then had its timestamp shifted from the middle of the period to whatever point is used to index the period.
 We’ve added markers to the VTools daily average in the plot below to show the idea of this resampling.
-Each green point is a snapshot of the blue boxcar shifted ~12 hours to the left.
-Sampling the wiggles once per 24 hours causes something called “aliasing” where a spurious frequency (14-day signal) is caused by visiting the tidal wiggles once per day in different places in the tide cycle … and yes, we’ve seen these spurious signals analyzed as if they were real.
+Each green point is a snapshot of the blue boxcar which has then been shifted ~12 hours to the left to move the timestamp.
+Sampling the predominantly 25-hour signal using 24 hour based averages or point values causes something called “aliasing”.
+A spurious frequency (14-day signal) is caused by visiting the tidal wiggles once per day in different places in the tide cycle … we’ve seen these spurious signals analyzed as if they were real.

 [2]: